-Introduction: The COVID-19 pandemic has affected the entire world, physically, psychologically and socio-economically.
+Introduction: There is hardly a person in the world who is not affected by the fearsome covid19 pandemic either physically, psychologically and socio-economically.
 It has caused extreme mental stress to not only those infected but also those who had to remain indoors for prolonged period due to lockdown.
+The second wave in 2021 was deadlier with many casualties though there was no pan INDIA lockdown this time.

-Aims and Objectives:
+Aims and Objectives: 1) To study and compare all confirmed suicidal deaths in the first lockdown period upto its severe period (upto June 2020) with suicidal cases during the second phase of COVID-19, from March to June 2021 approximately.

-- 1) To study and compare all confirmed suicidal deaths in the first lockdown period upto its peak period (September 2020) with suicidal cases during the previous six months from October 2019 to 24th march 2020. - 2) Demographic analysis of suicidal cases with determinants like incidence, sex, & age wise distribution, mode of suicide, any specific causes etc, will be studied & evaluated for any perceptible change from earlier prelockdwn suicidal deaths
+2) Demographic analysis of suicidal cases with determinants like incidence, sex, & age wise distribution, mode of suicide, any specific causes etc, will be studied & evaluated for any perceptible change between the severe phases of first & second waves requisitions(challans), sent by the police investigating officers of concerned cases.

-Materials and Methods: It is retrospective, record review analytical and comparative study based on postmortem examination reports of all cases conducted by all doctors of department of FMT, Nalanda Medical College, Patna who did autopsy during both periods (pre lockdown & post lockdown/unlock) together with study of all police inquests, requisitions (challans), sent by the police investigating officers of concerned cases.
+Materials and Methods: It is retrospective, record review analytical and comparative study based on postmortem examination reports of all cases conducted by all doctors of department of FMT, Nalanda Medical College, Patna who did autopsy during both periods of study together with study of all police inquests,